Planning a trip to Disney World and you want to stay onsite without breaking the bank?

 Being able to fold it up against the wall frees up a lot of space when the bed isn’t in use.

-And, don't forget: like Art of Animation, Pop Century will also soon have access to the Disney Skyliner gondolas, another huge perk for this Value resort.
+And, don’t forget: like Art of Animation, Pop Century also has access to the Disney Skyliner gondolas, another huge perk for this Value resort.

 The price-point, transportation, and new room design make this resort our #1 choice out of all the Value resorts.